|

 Consider

 your comfort, both physical and emotional.
-All eyes will be on
+All eyes

-you throughout your big day, so this might not be the best
+will be on you throughout your big day, so this might

-occasion to wear your first strapless wedding dress.
-And a
+not be the best occasion to wear your first strapless

-body-skimming sheath won't let you kick up your heels on the
+you kick up your heels on the dance floor as freely

-dance floor as freely as you might like.
-In each wedding dress
+as you might like.
+In each wedding dress you try on

-dancing, and hugging.
+and hugging.
 Wave your arms around to make sure the

 shoulders and sleeves aren't binding.
-Pay attention to weight
+Pay attention

 — will wearing pounds of beading leave you exhausted?
-Will a

-shape cry out for a higher heel than you care to wear?
-Having
+wedding gown shape cry out for a higher heel than you

-your wedding around a Holiday such
+care to wear?
+Having your wedding around a Holiday such

 as Mardi Gras, Halloween, Christmas or